Improve your workout plan to lose belly fat this summer!

 If you plan to do some HIIT, make sure to include squat jumps in your circuits.
 This explosive plyometric movement will work your lower body and give you the cardio kick you need to burn calories.
 Stand with your feet hip-width apart, then lower down into a squat position.
 Press down and jump as high as you can.
 As you land, bend your knees until you return into a squat.

 Visit Our Fitness Center Today

-Our fitness center in Clearwater and fitness center in Trinity are here to help you achieve your health and fitness goals.
+Our fitness center in Palm Harbor and fitness center in Trinity are here to help you achieve your health and fitness goals.
 Whether you need the guidance of our personal trainers to develop a workout plan to lose belly fat or prefer to do your workouts on your own, our facility is sure to provide you with the perfect environment for that.
 Contact Fitness 360 today at 727-797-5100 to learn more about our memberships.